 - What Makes It Unique: Top-notch service.

-- Where to Stay: One & Only Palmilla, Las Ventanas al Paraíso, The Resort at Pedregal.
-A Four Seasons and Ritz-Carlton Reserve are also opening soon.
+- Where to Stay: One & Only Palmilla, Rosewood’s Las Ventanas al Paraíso, Waldorf Astoria Los Cabos at Pedregal.
+A Four Seasons and Ritz-Carlton Reserve have also opened.

 - Top Activities: Deep-sea fishing, whale watching (December–March), ATV excursions, golf, tennis.

 - Keep in Mind: Most beaches in Cabo are not swimmable, so guests have to relax poolside.